 The Wavefront service can handle your real-time, high-frequency data—fast ingestion, fast querying, fast analytics, visualization, and alerting.
 Wavefront Query Language can perform most of the transformations you need for daily monitoring.
 However, in some cases when you might want to perform computations that the query language doesn’t currently offer, or leverage a set of libraries you’ve already written in R to do analytics.
 In these cases, you can run R as a separate analytics layer on top of your Wavefront account.

 With R+Wavefront, you can do just about any analysis or visualization you can imagine.
 Want to see a histogram of your metric at an arbitrary bin width?
 Or a heat map of the correlations between your metrics?
 Model your metrics for trends, seasonality, noise, and make a forecast about future behavior?
 Here’s how you learn how to do it.

 To use R and Wavefront together, you need:

 - A Wavefront account.

 - A valid Wavefront token.

 - A version of R at least 3.0 or higher.

 - Optionally an R IDE, such as R Studio.
 Screenshots in this document were taken with RStudio running R 3.0.

-If you have your R environment and Wavefront account set up, first install the R packages that we’ll be using in our demo, as well as the two (RCurl and rjson) used by the Wavefront library.
+After setting up your Wavefront account and R environment, install the R packages that we’ll use in our demo, as well as the two (RCurl and rjson) used by the Wavefront library.